 - Countdown own brand milk chocolate almonds, sultanas, peanuts, licorice bullets ($2.50 for a 180g bag; licorice is a 270g bag for the same price)

-There are three certifications we trust for slave-free sugar: Bonsucro, Fairtrade and WFTO.
-All three involve thorough audits for child and slave labour on sugar plantations and in sugar mills.
-However, the latter two are significantly better for the workers.
-Bonsucro checks for safe working conditions and ensures workers are paid at least the legal minimum wage for their country; in addition the other two make sure the workers are paid enough to live on and provide fair trade premiums that enable communities to do things like build schools, toilets and medical clinics.
+There are two certifications we trust for slave-free sugar: Bonsucro and WFTO.
+Both involve thorough audits for child and slave labour on sugar plantations and in sugar mills, although the latter is significantly better for the workers.
+Bonsucro checks for safe working conditions and ensures workers are paid at least the legal minimum wage for their country; in addition WFTO does a range of things to support small producers.

 We trust three certifications for cocoa products: UTZ, Fairtrade and WFTO.
-Structurally these are quite different from each other, but they all guarantee no child labour, no forced labour, a living wage, safe working conditions, maternity leave etc.
+Structurally these are quite different from each other, but they all guarantee no child labour, no forced labour, safe working conditions etc.

 - UTZ-certified cocoa is available from Nestle Baker’s Choice (190g tin, around $4) in pretty much any supermarket in the country.
 If you are concerned about Nestle’s ethics, read up on why we are happy to support them.
-In addition Countdown own brand cocoa (375g box, around $5) is UTZ certified, as is that from the West Coast Cocoa company (available online, 250g tube, $16).
+Countdown own brand cocoa is also UTZ certified (around $5 for a 375g box) West Coast Cocoa company baking cocoa (available online, 250g tube, $16) is also UTZ certified.

 - Trade Aid sells WFTO-certified cocoa powder in 200g boxes and 2kg bags ($6.99 and $44.50 respectively).
 Buy online, from one of their physical stores or from some organic and whole food stores.